 The Business of Sports School (BOSS) is a small public high school developed in partnership with the New York City Department of Education, New Visions for Public Schools, and F∙E∙G∙S Health and Human Services System.
-BOSS opened on Manhattan’s West Side in September 2009 with 108 ninth-grade students and will grow by one grade level each year to a capacity of 432 students.
+BOSS opened on Manhattan’s West Side in September 2009 with 108 ninth-grade students and grew by one grade level each year to a capacity of 432 students.

 As a Career and Technical Education (CTE) school, BOSS reflects New York City’s vision of quality, relevant schools preparing students for 21st century standards.
 With ten pro sports teams, hundreds of minor league, community, and college athletic programs and venues, countless print, broadcast, and internet media outlets, and thousands of advertisers and sponsors, the city’s sports management and media industry offers countless career paths for young people who graduate high school with a foundation in reading and writing, technical business skills, and an understanding of professional conduct.

 Real-life challenges and issues are integrated into every area of the curriculum, so that graduates leave with first-hand knowledge of the sports industry, the foundation of their own business networks, workforce skills, the ability to handle college-level coursework in each academic area, and experience working with top professionals in the field.
 The exciting world of management and entrepreneurship, with a particular focus on sports (including venue management, advertising, journalism, publishing, and merchandising), provides an accessible framework to engage students’ interests.

 We integrate CTE and Regents-level academic instruction, encompassing the following design principles: